What is hybrid teaching?

 - strong technical skills and confidence on the part of the tutor, with the ability to resolve issues that may arise during sessions

 - significant time investment required by the tutor for planning and set-up

 Given the challenges outlined above, it is not recommended that you try hybrid teaching approaches this academic year.

 It is recognised that, in a small number of scenarios, carefully designed hybrid teaching may be appropriate.
 Staff can employ hybrid teaching approaches in these limited situations if they wish – noting there will not be centralised support for such activity.
 Schools wishing to incorporate hybrid teaching sessions should discuss this with their Teaching & Learning Dean.

 Is there any support available for hybrid teaching?

 The extent to which hybrid teaching can be successfully implemented, and the approach required, will vary hugely according to individual context.
-For example, it may depend upon your cohort size, the balance between on-campus and remote student numbers, student and teaching location, equipment available locally, equipment remote students have access to, or the type of activity you need to undertake.
+For example, it may depend upon your cohort size, the balance between on-campus and online student numbers, student and teaching location, equipment available locally, equipment online students have access to, or the type of activity you need to undertake.
 There will even be variation between contexts for the different programmes and modules you teach on.
 Because of this extensive range of factors, DTS and TEL will not be able to provide 1-1 support for your individual scenario.

 We have put together further information to help inform decisions around the practical and technical elements of hybrid teaching.
 You may find this helpful, having read the information above, if: